Loan Exit Counseling

 Graduated

-- Monthly payments start off low and increase over time
+- Monthly payments start off low and increase over time, typically every two years

 - Total interest cost is higher than with the Standard repayment plan